guttymora/shecker/README.md

 # Shecker

-Library to validate single values, simple objects & complex objects according a set of defined rules.
+Library for Typesscript and Javascript to validate single values, simple objects & complex objects according a set of defined rules.
 It's highly inspired by Laravel framework Validations: https://laravel.com/docs/9.x/validation

 > :warning: This library is **not intended** to validate emails, phone numbers or addresses formats.